mbi/django-front/README.rst

 Performance
 ++++++++++++

-The content of each block is both persisted in the database and cached via Django's cache framework (the obviously hit first)
+The content of each block is both persisted in the database and cached via Django's cache framework

 Requirements
 ++++++++++++